ggaryaman12/NuvertOS-Task/README.md

 ## NUVERTOS COMPOUND STORE
 ## 📚 Description
-You were asked multiple times for these details by your fellow mates so you decided to build a web app for this so that people can directly look into the compounds from webapp.
+You were asked multiple times for compound details by your fellow mates so you decided to build a web app for this so that people can directly look into the compounds from webapp.
 Also enable edit of details in case someone wants to change the information.

 ## 👨‍💻 Feature 1